weixijia/weixijia.github.io/_pages/about.md

 [Link](https://acii-conf.net/2023/)

 [June.
 2023] Research Internship at Nokia Bell Labs Cambridge.
-I started my PhD research intern at the prestigious [Bell Labs](https://www.bell-labs.com/about/locations/cambridge-uk/) at Cambridge during this summer!
+I started my PhD research internship at the prestigious [Bell Labs](https://www.bell-labs.com/about/locations/cambridge-uk/) at Cambridge this summer!

 [May.
 2023] I served as a PC member for [ACII'2023](https://acii-conf.net/).